skowragn/ASF_CurrencyManager/README.md

 Azure-Samples/\service-fabric-dotnet-quickstart: https://github.com/Azure-Samples/service-fabric-dotnet-quickstart

 ### 4.2 Project Overview
+The current project is based on the Azure Service Fabric Application Model (ASP.NET Core stateful and stateless services).
-The current project consists of:
+It consists of:

 - One Azure Service Fabric application - Currency Manager